Shape-morphing architected sheets with non-periodic cut patterns: Additional information on the tensile tests

 \section{Additional information on the tensile tests}

-A detail of our tensile experimental setup is shown in Figure~\ref{fig:tensile2}.
-The insets represent a few stages of the deformation of the specimen studied in Figure~1.
+Uniaxial tensile tests are conducted using an Instron ElectroPuls (Model E3000) system equipped with a 250 N load cell at a constant deformation rate of $2\,\mathrm{mm\,s^{-1}}$.
+The tensile forces and displacements are measured with $1\,\mathrm{mN}$ and $5\,\mathrm{\mu m}$ accuracy, respectively, at an acquisition rate of 1 kHz.
+The force-displacement data obtained from the Instron WaveMatrix software is converted to stress-stretch data using the original sample dimensions.
+The data obtained is then subsampled to remove some of the noise (one every 10 measurements is kept).
+The response of the specimen in Fig.~\ref{fig:tensile}(a) is replicated in Fig.~\ref{fig:tensile2}, where the insets represent a few stages of the deformation of the specimen and show the experimental setup.

 To accomodate lateral expansions and/or contractions of the specimens undergoing tensile loads, we employ a fixture where specimens are hung in a curtain-like fashion.
 We use 3D-printed parts (Formlabs Form 2, clear resin) to connect horizontal steel rods to the Instron's clamps; we then use paper clips as ``hooks'' to hang the specimens (at 5 locations on each side).
 Upon pulling, the paper clips can slide on the steel rod; the friction between these components will inevitably affect the response.
 Note that, due to the very small forces involved in our experiments, we claim that the elasticity of paper clips and steel rods only minimally affects the response.
-From Figure~\ref{fig:tensile2}, we see that the response is recorded only for values of stretches larger than $\sim 1.08$.
+From Fig.~\ref{fig:tensile2}, we see that the response is recorded only for values of stretches larger than $\sim 1.08$.
 This is due to the fact that, when attached to our fixtures, some of the sheets we consider tend to deform due to their self weight.
 This self-stretching happens only when specimens feature mechanism-like deformation in the pulling direction.
-For example, in Figure~1, the curve corresponding to horizontal stretching starts at 1.08, while the one for vertical stretching starts at 0.
+For example, in Fig.~\ref{fig:tensile}(a), the curve corresponding to horizontal stretching starts at 1.08, while the one for vertical stretching starts at 0.

-From Figure~1, we can see that the slopes of the elasticity-dominated portions of the experimental curves corresponding to horizontal and vertical stretching are not identical.
+From Fig.~\ref{fig:tensile}(a), we can see that the slopes of the elasticity-dominated portions of the experimental curves corresponding to horizontal and vertical stretching are not identical.
 This is caused by the fact that the size of the vertical and horizontal hinges in our anisotropic specimens are not identical.
-This is clearly visible from Figure~\ref{fig:anisotropicmicro}.
+This is clearly visible from Fig.~\ref{fig:anisotropicmicro}.

 In particular, the laser cutting process causes vertical hinges to be thicker than the horizontal ones.
-This explains why in Figure~1 the continuous light gray curve is steeper than the elasticity-dominated portion of the continuous black curve.
+This explains why in Fig.~\ref{fig:tensile}(a) the continuous light gray curve is steeper than the elasticity-dominated portion of the continuous black curve.